rodrigosancho/polymer-theme/README.md

 [polymer-theme-route](http://wp.trofrigo.me/elements/polymer-theme-route).
 This information is eventually passed to the template, that is the info that is typically into the [Wordpress's Loop](https://codex.wordpress.org/The_Loop).

-Once the template is selected, the shell call to an `init` method that the must implement that receives a param with the Loop's info.
+Once the template is selected, the shell call to an `init(item)` method that the template must implement.
+That method receives a param with the Loop's info.
 At this point, the shell waits to the template to fire a method called `ready`, that notifies that template is ready to be shown.

 In a simple example, a template receives the Loop info, bind it, and notifies that is ready to go.